 Sicario is the kind of the film that you just don’t want to end.
 The story, characters and immersive gun-fights had me hooked, and I would honestly pay dividends for an extended cut.
 Sicario is a brilliant thriller, which takes the viewer on an intense journey through Mexico, where we are aligned with FBI agent Kate Macer (Emily Blunt), who has been enlisted by a government task force, to aid in the escalating War On Drugs.

 If you’ve seen Enemy, Prisoners, or most recently Arrival, then you’ll know that Denis Villeneuve loves nothing more than exploring themes of duality and moral uncertainty and to give viewers lots to think about.
-In Sicario, he continues with his unique form of storytelling, creating a murky atmosphere.
+In Sicario, he continues with his unique form of storytelling and creating a murky atmosphere.
 He delivers a slow-burning plot that is so tense, that you become fearful for the implosion.
 Villeneuve is quickly becoming one of my favourite directors.
 He has established such a distinctive style, as all his films have recurring traits.

 Sicario treads on familiar ground, as US/Mexican drug wars have been depicted one-screen many times over the years, especially now we’re in a post-Breaking Bad era.
-But it’s the film’s detailed, perceptive nature and its unfolding action that elevates it out of the ordinary.
+But it’s the detailed, perceptive nature and its unfolding action that elevates it out of the ordinary.
 It doesn’t have any random action or violence that feels unnecessary.
 But instead, the film is interested in how this violent world affects the characters internally.
 It challenges our sensibilities by giving the viewer uncertainties and shocks at every corner.

 As the film is mostly from the perspective of Emily Blunt’s FBI agent, we learn things as she does.
 So, just like her, it’s not made clear to the viewer either what the exact mission is.
 We know that Kate and the team of DEA agents and US Marshals are targeting a powerful Mexican cartel, but we’re left in the dark about how exactly they plan to attack them.